Burger King Specialty Sandwiches: History

-While most of the line has since been discontinued, the company's Original Chicken Sandwich is still offered in North America, Europe and other markets.
-The ham and cheese sandwich was a regional offering, however it was reintroduced nationally in the United States as the Yumbo Sandwich in November 2014.
-The Yumbo name refers to a smaller snack based sandwich from the 1970s and early 1980s which was a heated ham and cheese sandwich served on a smaller, hamburger roll.
-The Long Fish was discontinued and the Whaler fish sandwich was reintroduced in 1983, while the Steak Burger sandwich was discontinued altogether.
+While most of the line has since been discontinued, the company's Original Chicken Burger is still offered in North America, Europe and other markets.
+The ham and cheese burger was a regional offering, however it was reintroduced nationally in the United States as the Yumbo Burger in November 2014.
+The Yumbo name refers to a smaller snack based burger from the 1970s and early 1980s which was a heated ham and cheese burger served on a smaller, hamburger roll.
+The Long Fish was discontinued and the Whaler fish burger was reintroduced in 1983, while the Steak Burger burger was discontinued altogether.

 Product description

 Original Chicken Sandwich

 The Original Chicken Sandwich consists of a breaded, deep-fried white-meat chicken patty with mayonnaise and lettuce on a sesame seed sub-style bun.
 Burger King will also add any condiment it sells upon request based on its long standing slogan "Have It Your Way".
 Additionally, Burger King has sold several different promotional varieties throughout the years as limited time offerings (LTO), such as the Philly chicken sandwich with American cheese, peppers and onions or the Angry Chicken Sandwich served with pepper jack cheese, bacon, "Angry" sauce, jalapeño slices, mayonnaise, lettuce and tomato.
 In some markets the Original Chicken is called the "Chicken Royale", "King de Pollo" (King of Chicken), or the "BK Chicken".